 It can sometimes be hard to spot a bluffer, especially when they get a run of good cards.
 Still, these players are almost always betting when the opportunity arises, so look for players who are being more aggressive than average.

-Against these players, you need to tighten your range and only play strong hands with good showdown value.
+Against These Players: you need to tighten your range and only play strong hands with good showdown value.
 Your early position ranges should already meet these criteria, but your late position ranges can be hard to defend against aggressive bluffers.
 We’d recommend tightening your late position ranges by 10-15%’ doing so eliminates your worse hands and strengthens your range to the point where you can take advantage of their willingness to bluff.

 THE THINKING PLAYER